won-j/326_621a-2018fall/README.md

 - **Attendence** (10%): Includes both the lecture and the lab sessions.
 - **Assignments** (90%): You will be assigned four computational assignments regularly throughout class.
+    * All the homework assignments *must* be submitted to github.

+### Late policy

+- Late homework submission will be deducted from its original score 50% per day.

 ### Schedule